PeterCahn/superset/README.md

     If the first and last name are provided only, all the other will be set accordingly (e.g.: *username: first-name.last-name*, *email: first-name.last-name@csi.it*).
 You can still set the email, the username and the password to change them indipendently.

-* `LOGOUT_REDICECTURL`: the URL where to redirect for the logout (needed for Shibboleth).
+* `LOGOUT_REDIRECTURL`: the URL where to redirect for the logout (needed for Shibboleth).
 * `SHIB_HEADERS`: the list of comma separated strings representing the headers that Shibboleth will set to call the Superset login.
 * `SUPERSET_CONFIG_PATH`: the complete path where to put the custom configuration file (e.g. */etc/superset/superset_config.py*).
 This path must be inside a Docker volume.
 * `SQLALCHEMY_METADATA_URI`: the SQLalchemy string for connecting to the metadata DB.
-For example, ff changed to PostgteSQL, it would be something like this: *postgresql://username:password@hostname:port/db-name*.
+For example, if changed to PostgreSQL, it would be something like: *postgresql://username:password@hostname:port/db-name*.
+* `CACHE_ENABLED`: if set to True, it enables the cache on the file system.
+The cache location is by default */etc/superset_cache*.
+Do not set this variable to disable the cache.

 You can set these variables in the `.env` file and reference them into a *docker-compose.yml*.